 The mission of Lexington’s natural areas is to preserve the beauty of the Kentucky Bluegrass Region along with remnants of early Kentucky history.
 Our natural areas contain a variety of native flora and fauna, important historical features and cultural connections.
-They also provide refuge for visitors seeking solitude or outdoor experiences with a range of physical and psychological values.
+They also provide refuge for visitors seeking solitude or outdoor experiences with a range of physical and psychological benefits.
 Visiting our natural areas is a great way to step out of your everyday routine and into the natural beauty of Kentucky’s native wilderness.

-What make a park a natural area?
+What makes a park a natural area?